 The bottom line

 If budget is no concern, go with Orijen.
-If you want near-top-tier nutrition at a lower price — or your dog does better with red meat proteins — Acana is an excellent choice.
+If you want top-tier nutrition at a lower price — or your dog does better with red meat proteins — Acana is an excellent choice.
 Either way, you're feeding your dog one of the best foods on the market.
 Read our full reviews for ingredient-by-ingredient breakdowns of both formulas.